asyncapi/website/pages/blog/conference-2022.md

 AsyncAPI proved how much you can do when you have an amazing and strong community behind you.

-Despite AsyncAPI leveraging on the experience they have hosting online events, they also created a conference support squad where so many amazing folks from the community volunteered, including me.
-This squad involves two categories of volunteers, the on-stage and the off-stage squad.
+Despite AsyncAPI leveraging their experience hosting online events, they also created a conference support squad where so many amazing folks from the community volunteered, including me.
+This squad involves two categories of volunteers: on-stage and off-stage.

 This approach worked like a charm, bringing over 15 members of the community to help coordinate the conference in a collaborative way which, in my opinion, was what made the conference a blast!